 Endometriosis pain is caused by lesions that can grow both inside and outside of the pelvis.
 The pain is affected by estrogen fluctuations and can be felt by some women when they are urinating or having a bowel movement.

-Women commonly experience severe period pain for many years before being diagnosed with endometriosis.
+It's common for women to experience severe period pain for many years before being diagnosed with endometriosis.
 It's important to know if your period pain is normal or if it could be endometriosis.

 Postnatal depletion syndrome